house-of-balance/CHILL/README.md

 If you see: "Ready!" in the terminal, that means you did it!
 If you got errors, try again or use the pre-hosted bot!
 Note: Some bot commands are focused on the bot account, so you might wanna change some of the commands from `DR. Nope!#0908` to `Bot name and tag here`.
+# More
+Bot being rewritten, remove current files and kick bot.